geozi/nodejs-javascript-warehouse-manager/QA-test-plan.md

 The project's tests will be unit, integration, and API tests.
 They will be developed and executed in the following order:

 1. Unit tests,
+   - Focus will be placed on the validation rules of the Mongoose schemas.
 2. Integration tests,
 3. API tests.